-The tour stemmed from a 400-person public meeting organized by VOICE (Virginians Organized for Interfaith Community Engagement) in June to push for more investment in youth recreation facilities and access to after-school programs for local youth.
+The tour stemmed from a (Virginians Organized for Interfaith Community Engagement) in June to push for more investment in youth recreation facilities and access to after-school programs for local youth.

 The first stop was Muddy Hole Farm Park, where Ricky Hairston, general manager and head coach of the Fairfax County Colts, a youth football team that practices on the field, shared his concerns with the group.

 “The field is severely sloped, so it needs to be graded and leveled,” Hairston said.
 “There are holes throughout the field, so when boys are running and practicing they step in the holes, twist ankles.
 I had five or seven kids that twisted their ankles and were out of games.
 The field has poison ivy patches throughout, so we always have to be conscious that we pull and use weed control.”

 The field also has no goalposts.
 Also, Hairston said he would like to see a pavilion built where kids can take shelter during lightning storms.

 The tour passed by the Audubon neighborhood, home to more than 1,000 low-income children and where VOICE proposes an athletic field be built.
 VOICE organizer Leah Tenorio said the next steps are to meet with McKay and representatives from the , which backs up to the neighborhood, to determine whether an abandoned parking lot between the community and Costco could be used as an athletic facility.